Skip to article frontmatterSkip to article content

 Examples include:

-24.22 Gretl Example: Johansen Test
+24.23 Gretl Example: Johansen Test and VECM

-Gretl provides built-in cointegration tools.
+Gretl provides built-in tools for cointegration testing and VECM estimation.

 Step 1